KnownStormChaser/master-weather-model-list/AI_MODELS.md

 ## What this page does not cover

-- Research-only AI models with no public data (e.g., Pangu-Weather in its original research form) unless they have been productionized by an NWP centre.
+- Research-only AI models with no public data, unless they have been productionized or openly redistributed by an NWP centre.
+Pangu-Weather and Aurora in their original research forms fall here; the NOAA/CIRA AIWP reforecast archive redistributes both as open data and *is* covered — see the [Pangu-Weather](./models/nwp_models/global/usa/pangu-aiwp.md) and [Aurora](./models/nwp_models/global/usa/aurora-aiwp.md) entries.
 - AI post-processing and statistical correction systems that operate downstream of physics-based forecasts without participating in the forecast integration itself.
 - Climate reanalysis ML applications.